saleor/saleor-docs/docs/dashboard/home.md

 ![Dashboard home](assets/dashboard-home/1.png)

-The page consists of the following cards.
+The page consists of the following cards:

 ## Sales and orders overview